What’s Your Wounded Inner Child Archetype? Take a Quiz!

-The wounded inner child lives in our subconscious, protecting us from the outside world.
-It needs guidance and loving-kindness from our adult self so it can learn to trust this world and feel whole again.
-Until the inner child is healed, our past problems and pain will continue to reveal themselves.
-According to the laws of karma, we are fated to repeat the cycle until we consciously break it.
-The seeds of karma that created the wounds in our inner child are stored in our subconscious.
-Until we replace these seeds of karma by planting new, positive seeds, they will continue to grow and ripen into negative outcomes.
-And, by planting the seeds of positive karma, we also benefit from the positive characteristics of a healed inner child.
+The wounded inner child resides deep within our subconscious, acting as a shield to protect us from the outside world.
+However, it longs for guidance and unconditional love from our adult self to rebuild trust, heal its pain, and feel whole once more.
+Until we address and heal the wounds of the inner child, the unresolved problems and pain from our past will continue to manifest in our present.
+According to the laws of karma, these patterns will repeat in a cycle until we consciously break free.
+The karmic seeds that caused the inner child’s wounds are stored in our subconscious.
+Unless we replace these negative seeds with new, positive ones, they will continue to grow and yield unfavorable outcomes.
+By planting seeds of positive karma, we not only break the cycle but also embrace the transformative qualities of a healed inner child.

 Quiz: What’s Your Wounded Inner Child Archetype?